-Tips for InPlace:
+Using InPlace:

 - 1. Watch the video and read the instructions on the NUR:PPHub - 2.
 Use either Google Chrome or Mozilla Firefox as your browser as InPlace may not work properly in Explorer - 3.
 Your password and user name are the same as your other USQ login details - 4.
 Upload your mandatory documents as soon as you receive them - 5.
 When you upload your documents it sends a message to the PEPT to go in and 'verify' them - 6.
-If there is something wrong with a document you upload it will be rejected and a message will be added explaining why - 7.
+If there is something wrong with a document you upload it will be rejected and a message will be added explaining why please read this message before contacting the PEPT - 7.
 Make sure you check your documents a few days after uploading them to see if they have been verified as yes or rejected - 8.
 The PEPT try to check and verify documents within a week of you uploading them but sometimes it might take longer in busy periods - 9.
 Documents with expiry dates must be current for the duration of your placement (except Flu) check the expiry dates before placements are released each semester.
-If your placement is not released you've probably got an expired or expiring document
+If your placement is not released you probably need to update one or more documents.